datahai/GenMLV/README.md

 If it exists:
 - Try to load the JSON content.
-- If the file is empty or corrupted, initialize an empty metadata dictionary and print a warning.

 📄 3.
 Discover .sql Files
 - Traverse all subdirectories under sql_root_path.